XertroV/tm-better-totd/README.md

 ### TODO

+- sort by # of ppl who have AT
-- archivist option / integration
+- integration with author-tracker

 License: Public Domain